Laravel-Backpack/docs/4.1/add-ons-custom-operation.md

 <a name="put-it-on-packagist"></a>
 ### Put it on Packagist

-In order for people to be able to install your package using composer, your package needs to be registerd with Packagist, Composer's free package registry.
+In order for people to be able to install your package using composer, your package needs to be registered with Packagist, Composer's free package registry.

 On [Packagist.org](https://packagist.org/), submit a new package.
-Enter you package's GitHub URL and click Check.
+Enter your package's GitHub URL and click Check.
 If any errors occur, follow the onscreen instructions.
 When you're done, you're taken to your package's packagist page.

 **Congrats, you have a working package online**, you can now install it using Composer.